DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 few basic commands.
 By the end of this lesson, you will know how to "move around" the system and look at what's there.

-Right now, all we see is something that looks something like this:
+Right now, all we see is something that look like this:

 ~~~
 [yourUsername@login7a [cosma7] ~]$